mx1613/mx1613/README.md

 ### Hello, this is Michele! 👋

-Roboticists by training, passionate developer and sports lover.
+Roboticists by training, passionate about sports, software development, machine🤖 and human🧠 learning.

 ### Where to find me